-You can partner with SDOT under a free street use permit, or you can apply for your own permit.
-Everything you need to know for either option is explained in detail in our guidelines.
-But here’s a snapshot to get you started if you’re partnering with SDOT (recommended!):
+You can partner with SDOT under a free street use permit and everything you need to know about the permit is explained in detail in our guidelines.
+But here's a snapshot to get you started if you're partnering with SDOT (recommended!):

 Partnering with SDOT (recommended!):